spatie/vue-save-state/README.md

 With these steps done any change to the state of your component will get written to local storage.
 The value given in `cacheKey` determines to which key in local storage the state of this component will get written.
 When the component is created it'll restore its state from local storage.

+## Only save certain properties of the state

 There's also a configuration option to determine which properties of the state should be saved/restored:

 ```js